 Bountiful vegan repast.
-Abundant tofu akuri, vegan sausages, vegan black pudding, grilled field mushrooms, masala beans, grilled tomato and home-made vegan buns.
+Tofu akuri, vegan sausages, vegan black pudding, grilled field mushrooms, masala beans, grilled tomato and home-made vegan buns.

 Each naan is freshly baked — by hand, and to order — in the tandoor oven.
 It is then graced with a little cream cheese, chilli tomato jam and fresh herbs, and wrapped around one of these first-rate fillings.

 Ramsay of Carluke’s smoked streaky bacon is matured for two weeks and smoked overnight in the traditional Ayrshire way and then smoked over applewood and beechwood chips.
 A Dishoom signature dish, and deserving of all its accolades.

 Twice the bacon.
 More power to you.

 Named for Koolar & Co.’s wrestler-sized portions.
 Smoked streaky bacon, peppery pork sausages and runny-yolked egg.
 Grapple with it.

 Award-winning Shropshire pork sausages, warmly spiced with cracked black pepper.
 Each sausage is made by hand in the old-fashioned way.

 Two fried free-range eggs with saffron-yellow, runny yolks.
 Warm and most gratifying.

 Organic porridge oats cooked with oat milk, banana and sweet Medjool dates.
-A never-ending portion: if you wish for more, you need only ask – this is a bottomless portion.
+If you wish for more, you need only ask – this is a bottomless portion.

 Fresh seasonal fruits topped with creamy yoghurt infused with fresh vanilla pod, and starflower honey.
 Dairy or Coconut yoghurt.

-A Dishoom recipe, handmade with oats, seeds, cashews, almonds, pistachios and cinnamon, toasted in butter.
+A Dishoom recipe, handmade with toasted oats, seeds, cashews, almonds, pistachios and cinnamon.
 Served with fresh seasonal fruits, creamy vanilla yoghurt and starflower honey.
-Dairy or coconut yoghurt.
+Dairy or Coconut yoghurt.

 The Irani café classic.
-Brioche bun with butter inside, to be dipped into your spicy chai.
+Soft bun with butter inside, to be dipped happily into the hot chai.
 The simplest thing, eaten everywhere in Bombay.

-Thrice-stacked, lightly-frilled pancakes.
-Topped with creamy shrikhand, fresh berries, toasted coconut flakes and jaggery syrup.
+Thrice stacked, lightly frilled.
+Not unlike a pancake.
+Topped with creamy shrikhand (sweet yoghurt), fresh berries, toasted coconut flakes and jaggery syrup.